RyanEbanks/mini-project-1/README.md

 # module-1-horiseon-website

 ## Description
 This is my first project with Rutgers full-stack web development bootcamp.
-The aim of this project is to assess my ability to refactor existing code to make it more accessible which is a common task for front-end and junior developers.
+The aim of this project is to assess my ability to refactor existing code to the horiseon website to make it more accessible which is a common task for front-end and junior developers.

 ## Installation
 N/A